Sun. July 30, 2017

-Jane Austen’s ‘Pride and Prejudice’ performed by Artistic Licence
+Jane Austen’s ‘Pride and Prejudice’ performed by Artistic Licence: SOLD OUT

 Performed by the wonderful Artistic Licence Theatre Company, the story charts the emotional development of the protagonist, Elizabeth Bennet, who learns the error of making hasty judgements and comes to appreciate the difference between the superficial and the essential.